-Master of Accounting graduates can earn on average US$75,000 after graduating.
+Master of Accounting graduates can earn, on average, US$75,000 after graduating.
 Accounting manager and financial controller are two roles at the lower end of the salary spectrum.

 5. Master of Supply Chain Management, US$76,000+

 So which companies hire Master of Supply Chain Management graduates?
 Amazon is a big employer in the US, hiring highly skilled graduates to manage their large-scale global operations.
 Also popular are aviation firms like Boeing, General Electric Aviation, and Northrop Grumman.

 4. Master of Finance, US$80,000+

 3. Master of Business Analytics/Data Analytics, US$85,000+

-Employers of MBAn graduates range from big tech firms like Google and Amazon, to consulting giants like McKinsey, as well as startups looking to enhance their growth through data.
+Employers of MBAn graduates range from big tech firms like Google and Amazon to consulting giants like McKinsey, as well as startups looking to enhance their growth through data.

 1. Master of Information Technology, US$87,000+